worou/charisma-move/README.md

 container installs its dependencies automatically and serves the React app on port `3000`.

+phpMyAdmin is also available at [http://localhost:8080](http://localhost:8080) to manage the MySQL database.
+Use `root`/`root` to sign in.

 ## Troubleshooting

 If the login form displays **"Email ou mot de passe invalide"** even though you